-In using FixMyStreet for any of the functions listed above (sending a report, leaving an update, email alerts or site registration), your data is processed by both Hart Council and mySociety.
+In using FixMyStreet for any of the functions listed above (sending a report, leaving an update, email alerts or site registration), your data is processed by both Hart District Council and mySociety.

-Your data is processed by Hart Council under the legal basis 6(1)(e) – public task.
-Hart Council asserts that the processing of users’ personal information is necessary for us to perform a task in the public interest or for our official functions, and the task or function has a clear basis in law.
+Your data is processed by Hart District Council under the legal basis 6(1)(e) – public task.
+Hart District Council asserts that the processing of users’ personal information is necessary for us to perform a task in the public interest or for our official functions, and the task or function has a clear basis in law.
 Our obligation to keep highways in good order and to keep public areas safe and functional are set in law.

 mySociety also runs a service called FixMyStreet.
-If you report a problem that Hart Council is responsible for directly on FixMyStreet, rather than this site, mySociety will share your report (and personal details if provided) with us.
+If you report a problem that Hart District Council is responsible for directly on FixMyStreet, rather than this site, mySociety will share your report (and personal details if provided) with us.